 Scuba Dive on Abaco Island, Bahamas

-Abaco is a large island just east of Grand Bahama Island, but sharing the same weather system.
-It has more preserved reefs and proximity by short flight or dive charter boat from Freeport, GBI.
+Abaco is a large island just east of Grand Bahama Island, with more preserved reefs and proximity by short flight or dive charter boat from GBI.
 That makes it an ideal day trip for dives or overnight dive trips. — Calvin Young, Soul Of America

 My first dive trip took place off the Abaco Islands, Bahamas.
 What was it like?
 First impression, it was harder than I expected.
 Diving for a beginner is work.
 Never being much of a quitter, I quickly adjusted to the things that an air breathing human must do to live in water.
 Then came the wonder!